UPDATED MAR 13, 2020

 One of the first things people notice when biking in Toronto is how hilly it is.
 But if you’re not sure you’re ready to tackle a hardcore hill, don’t worry.
 We’ve also got our fair share of leisurely bike trails, too — each with a unique view of our beautiful city.

 The Great Lakes Waterfront Trail has it all — the greenery, the waterside, and all the concrete skyscrapers that create the infamous Toronto panorama.
 It’s a top destination for locals, so there’s always some sort of market, concert, festival, or international event happening here.
-If you’re not equipped to bike the 56km in one go, there’s always a park or beach nearby where you can take a pause.
+If you’re not equipped to bike it all in one go—it spans more than 3,000 kilometres in total—there’s plenty of small bike trails under 10 kilometres that you can ride, and always a park or beach nearby where you can take a pause.
 If you’re looking for some extra mileage, hop on a ferry and add the Toronto Islands to your bike trip.

 The Islands are like a quick getaway to a country cottage without actually leaving the heart of downtown Toronto.
 They’re a favourite destination in the summer with tons to do and see — it’s worth making a whole day out of it.
 By bike, you’ll be able to get from one end to the other in no time.
 In between, make sure to have a coffee at the Island Café, head to Hanlan’s Point Beach (clothing optional), or find a quiet nook to relax on the grass.
 Bike rentals are available but only in the summer, so bring your own if you’re visiting at any other time of year.

 The east end has the Don Valley, while the west end has Humber River Trail (some say it’s even nicer since you’re not beside a highway).
 Here, you’ll come across old bridges, waterfalls, and the James Gardens (an ideal spot to stop and smell the flowers).
 And if you’re lucky, you might even catch the salmon run up the river.
-Seriously, some people actually stand by and try to catch fish that jump out of the water.
+It's true — some people stand by and catch fish that jump out of the water.
 Hoping for something more adventurous?
 There are some awesome mountain biking trails near Thackery Park, which can be found north towards Steeles Ave.

 One of the biggest parks found in Scarborough is Morningside Park.
 Expect paved pathways that will take you to Colonel Danforth Park and give you access to Kingston Road towards the well known Scarborough Bluffs.
 It’s a peaceful park great for running or hiking, or bird watching — if that’s your thing.
 The nature’s vast and there are lots to discover (you can even find fossils).
 If you’re looking for some long-distance cycling, there’s even a connection that will take you all the way to Pickering.